-Benign prostatic hyperplasia (BPH) — also called prostate gland enlargement — is a common condition as men get older.
-An enlarged prostate gland can cause uncomfortable urinary symptoms, such as blocking the flow of urine out of the bladder.
-It can also cause bladder, urinary tract or kidney problems.
+An enlarged prostate can cause symptoms that may bother you, such as blocking the flow of urine out of the bladder.
+It also can cause bladder, urinary tract or kidney problems.

-Less common signs and symptoms include:
+Less common symptoms include:

-Most men have continued prostate growth throughout life.
-In many men, this continued growth enlarges the prostate enough to cause urinary symptoms or to significantly block urine flow.
+The prostate is a gland that typically keeps growing throughout life.
+This growth often enlarges the prostate enough to cause symptoms or to block urine flow.

-Risk factors for prostate gland enlargement include:
+Risk factors for an enlarged prostate include:

 Complications of an enlarged prostate can include: